How can I update my billing address for my Venmo Debit Card?

 Can I use my Venmo Debit Card outside of the US?

-The Venmo Debit Card may currently only be used in the U.S., at U.S. merchants for transactions in USD.
+The Venmo Debit Card may currently only be used in the U.S. and U.S territories, at U.S. merchants for transactions in USD.
 Please note Venmo and the Venmo Debit Card cannot be used with international merchants, even if you are placing an online order from the U.S.

 Where do I find my card transaction history?

-In the Venmo app, you can find your card purchases by tapping the "☰" icon at the top of the app and then navigating to Purchases.
-You can view all of your transaction history including any Venmo Debit Card reloads (if available on your account and enabled), Venmo Debit Card purchases, ATM withdrawals and fees, online purchases, payments to friends, and more in the “Me” feed on the Venmo App.
+Open the Venmo app, go to the “Me” tab.
+You can view all of your transaction history including, Venmo Debit Card purchases, ATM withdrawals and fees, online purchases, payments to friends, and more in your personal transactions feed on the Venmo App.

-If you have questions about a specific transaction, reach out to email@example.com.
-Or if you would prefer, you can call the number listed on the back of your Venmo Debit Card (9AM - 5PM CST Mon - Fri).
+If you have questions about a specific transaction, contact us here.
 Please be prepared to provide us with the name and location of the merchant you paid, along with the date and amount of the transaction.